AgtLucas/jet/README.md

 Jet.js
 =============

-Jet.js is a micro-library dependency loader (asynchronously)
+Jet.js is a micro-library dependency loader (asynchronously) on demand.

 Usage
 -----------